List of recurring characters in The Suite Life of Zack & Cody: Wilfred Tipton

-Wilfred Tipton (voiced by Bob Joles) – Wilfred Tipton is the owner of Tipton hotels & resorts and father to London Tipton.
+Wilfred Tipton (voiced by Bob Joles on The Suite Life of Zack & Cody and played by John Michael Higgins on The Suite Life on Deck) is the owner of Tipton hotels & resorts and father to London Tipton.
 Until The Suite Life on Deck episode, "Twister: Part 3", his face had never been shown.
 He is usually surrounded by his bodyguards, with only his hand shown.
 It is not clear how he became the owner of the Tipton, because London mentions many times that her father bought the hotel.
 However, in a few episodes, it is said that Tipton's ancestors owned the hotel first before he did.
 This may yet be another example of London's ignorance, or a continuity error or that the Tiptons have not owned it for some time and he bought it back.
 In the episode "Rock Star in the House", Wilfred is very strict about London's behaviour when it comes to celebrities, and has much concern for her education and growing as a person.
 His hand was once seen in the episode "Lip Synchin' in the Rain", in which he was wearing a diamond ring.
 Wilfred Tipton also has a history of marrying much younger women without London's consent, most of whom do not last long.
 The warranty of Wilfred's wedding gifts (given by Mr. Moseby) lasted longer than the marriages.

 In The Suite Life on Deck episode, "Twister: Part 3", Wilfred Tipton (played by John Michael Higgins) finally reveals himself, who is called by a reluctant Cody trying to rescue the Pickett Farm, although Wilfred Tipton buys the destroyed house to build a plastic bag factory.
 Cody tries to force Mr. Tipton out of the area by saying the dirt in the area contains powerful diseases, but Zack and Woody ruin the plot when they used peeling skin (Mr. Tipton said he watched a movie involving peeling skin).
 However, his daughter, London, seeing the strong emotions from the group, blackmails Wilfred.
 After the blackmail, Mr. Tipton leaves, but not before telling London he is proud of her.